-The Academic Secretary (Undergraduate), Dr Torsten Meißner, is available to give undergraduates help with problems to do with their work in Classics.
+The Director of Undergraduate Studies is available to give undergraduates help with problems to do with their work in Classics.
 In the first instance, students are expected to approach their Director of Studies in College.
-The Academic Secretary (Undergraduate) may be contacted through e-mail (undergraduate.affairs@classics.cam.ac.uk).
+The Director of Undergraduate Studies may be contacted through e-mail (undergraduate.secretary@classics.cam.ac.uk).

-Chief Secretary (room G.02a, behind the Enquiries Office) and Undergraduate Administrator (Enquiries Office)
+Chief Secretary (room G.02a, behind the Enquiries Office) and Administrative Assistant (Enquiries Office)

-The Chief Secretary and Undergraduate Administrator will be able to help with any administrative queries that may concern you.
+The Chief Secretary and the Administrative Assistant will be able to help with any administrative queries that may concern you.